dachieu2801/web-ecommerce/node/README.md

 Introduction

  - Project provide data for FE and process logic.
- - The project can provide authentication by token, provide products data, provide transaction data, provide card data, provide order data...
+ - The project can provide authentication by token, provide products data, provide card data, provide order data..., and provide password if client forgot but needs email signup.

 # Build with